dhruvbird/fs-notifier/README.md

 The ```script``` section is the complete PATH of the script to invoke.

+Every script is invoked with just 1 argument, that being the path name of the file is is supposed to process.
+Every script returns **Zero (0)** to indicate success, and a non-zero value to indicate failure.
+Failed files for a script are automatically re-tried up to 5 times.

 The file names (test01.sh and test02.sh in the example config file above) of scripts MUST be unique since they are used to determine the status of complete files. i.e. You can NOT have 2 scripts with the